What if I told you that you could go to market this week with your own brand of massage guns or memory foam dog beds?

 Water bottles are blank canvases for any design.
 If you’re an artist or designer looking to sell merch, this is a low cost idea that lets you sell a reproduction of your work at an accessible price to your fans.
-Water bottles can also be white labelled with a simple logo and used for brand awareness.
+Water bottles can also be white labeled with a simple logo and used for brand awareness.
 Say you sell digital fitness content like online yoga classes or virtual personal training.
 Branded water bottles offer a way to diversify into a relevant physical product.

 You might not know it, but many of the cosmetics brands on the market today are made by just a handful of manufacturers.
 In some cases, they’re the exact same formulation.
 What sets them apart is brand, packaging design, and perhaps the range of colors offered.
 For example, Kylie Jenner’s brand is produced by Seed Beauty, a private label company that is also responsible for ColourPop.
 To make a start in white label cosmetics, focus on one product, like lip balm.